An introduction to smart devices for people over 65.

 Final thoughts on smartwatches for seniors

-It is clear that the smartwatch market for the elderly is growing, with the primary focus being safety.
-However, there is no reason to suggest why older people can’t also make good use of smartwatches marketed to a younger age group.
+It’s clear that the smartwatch market for the elderly is growing, with the primary focus being safety.
+However, there’s no reason why older people can’t make good use of smartwatches marketed to a younger age group.

-In the end, one cannot really put a price tag on health, and if a smartwatch could actually help to improve your health — the benefit is priceless.
+In the end, one can’t really put a price tag on health, and if a smartwatch could actually help to improve your health — the benefit is priceless.

-Last Updated on July 23, 2021
+Last Updated on January 24, 2022